Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp.md

 This guide will help you deploy a document store using one of the available web applications.

-Currently, there are 2 web applications:
+Currently, there are two web applications:

 - [OpenCerts Admin Portal](https://admin.opencerts.io/)
 - [TradeTrust Admin Portal](https://admin.tradetrust.io/)

-In this tutorial, we will use the first web app.
+In this tutorial, you will use the first web app.

 ## Prerequisites